 How do I Know if Workers’ Compensation Will Cover My Medical Bills?

 If you are injured or become ill as a result of your job, the best way to find out if workers’ compensation will cover your medical bills is to contact an attorney who specializes in workers’ compensation law.
-Collier Law can help you determine whether you are eligible for benefits and help you file a claim.
+The workers’ compensation attorneys at Collier Law can help you determine whether you are eligible for benefits and help you file a claim.